-Deepening and Expanding Heat Health Action in India
+PROJECT: Deepening and Expanding Heat Health Action in India

 Project Reference: TAAS-0041

-In 2013, the city of Ahmedabad, in Gujarat State, India, adopted and has begun implementing the first Heat Action Plan in South Asia.
+In 2013, the city of Ahmedabad, in Gujarat State, India, adopted and started implementing the first Heat Action Plan in South Asia.
 This was the result of two years of research, engagement and awareness-raising carried out by a local-international consortium and with CDKN support.
 Please see here for the full details on this initial phase.

 The project has been recognised nationally and internationally for its success in bringing heat health issues to the fore and there is now new interest in climate-induced extreme heat preparedness and demand to scale up this project in India.
-Based on learning from the project’s first phase, and interest from other state and municipal governments in India, the next phase is building on this momentum to deepen and expand action on extreme heat.
+Based on learning from the project’s first phase, and interest from other state and municipal governments in India, the next phase was building on this momentum to deepen and expand action on extreme heat.

 Nagpur, Maharashtra.
 In the heart of the subcontinent, the city of Nagpur and neighboring cities Chandrapur, Gondia, Akola, Nanded and Jalgaon are devising heat action plans to be adopted ahead of the 2016 heat season.
 For seven consecutive summers, the city has seen temperatures exceed 45°C (113°F).
 Through efforts led by the Maharashtra State Public Health Department and Nagpur Municipal Corporation, Nagpur is on track to become the second city and Maharashtra will become the first state to adopt regional heat preparedness plans in India.